larsvanbalderen/Latex-Template/README.md

 # Latex-Template
-A Latex template with cheat sheet
+A simple Latex template with cheat sheet